 There are many reasons that CCD sensors are considered better than CMOS sensors.
 One of the most important reasons is that CCD sensors have a higher dynamic range, meaning that they can capture a wider range of light intensities.
 This is especially important for photography, where it is important to be able to capture both the bright and dark areas of a scene.
 CCD sensors are also known for having better color accuracy and low noise levels.

-See also How To Choose A Camera
+See also How To Add An Emoji To A Photo

 Do cameras still use CCD?